LeonardoZV/mutation-testing-java-example/README.md

-# Mutant Testing
+# Mutation Testing

-This guide has the objective to explain what is mutant testing, it's benefits and how to implement it.
+This guide has the objective to explain what is mutation testing, it's benefits and how to implement it.

 ## What is it?